 The Windows version of XZ Utils includes binaries for 32-bit and 64-bit x86.
 The binaries only depend on msvcrt.dll, which is available on Windows 98 and later out of the box.

 - Command line tools: xz, xzdec, lzmadec, lzmainfo

 - Shared (DLL) and static liblzma, required C header files, and liblzma.def to create import libraries for non-GNU toolchains (no import library is needed with GNU toolchain)

 - Documentation is in plain text (UTF-8) format.
 The man pages of the command line tools are included also as PDF.

 5.2.10, 5.2.11, or 5.2.12 do not have anything significant for Windows so only 5.2.9 is here.
 5.4.x builds are not provided for now.

 The DOS version of XZ Utils includes only the xz command line tool and some documentation.
 The xz tool should work e.g. on FreeDOS (also in DOSEMU), MS-DOS, and Windows 95/98/98SE/ME.
 This doesn't necessarily work in DOSBox at all, and at least some problems are expected under Windows XP Command Prompt (signal handling doesn't work).

 Juan Manuel Guerrero has made a more complete port of XZ Utils to DOS.
-It also has support for short file names (8.3), which isn't yet in the upstream code.
+It also has support for short file names (8.3), but the naming method is different from the one found in 5.2.0 and later.
 It is available from DJGPP mirrors under /current/v2apps (e.g. xz-500b.zip for 5.0.0 binaries).

 Below is an incomplete and somewhat vague (version numbers mostly missing) list of operating systems on which XZ Utils should work.
 The compiler(s) or toolchains are mentioned in parenthesis.
 GCC refers to GCC 3 or later.
 If you have additions or corrections, please email them to me.